franck-benault/creditCardFraudDetection/README.md

 F1 score is a first important metrics for managing severe imbalanced data.

 * ROC-AUC
 	- it means the Area Under the Receiver Operation Characteristic Curve.
 It provides a  measure of the ability of the model to discriminate between classes across different threshold levels.
 A higher AUC score means a better performing model.
 The scale of this score is different 0.5 is a total random classification and 1.0 represents a perfect classification.
 It is also possible to draw the ROC curve.
+The ROC value is less sensible than the F1 score about the false positive.
+So if the goal is to find the maximum of the fraudulent transactions even there are false positives then ROC score is a better choice than the f1 score.
 * Matthews correlation coefficient (MCC)
 	- it is adapted for the problems with two classes, which is the case of the fraud detection.
 A random classification returns 0.
 A perfect classification gives 1.
 The following the formula a complete misclassification should return -1.
 * Cohen's kappa